 ⛔ – Threats to hurt or kill them or their children if they catch them trying to get away or talking to outsiders about what’s been going on behind closed doors.

 So to round those points off, a victim that has a disability is far more likely to become trapped, brainwashed and controlled by the abusive partner.
-They have the much harder reality of an escape plan that must include someone to help and somewhere accessible to go where the abuser is unlikely to find them, in the case there’s not enough evidence to charge them.
+They have the much harder reality of an escape plan that must include someone to help and somewhere accessible to go where the abuser is unlikely to find them, in the case, there’s not enough evidence to charge them.
 When communication tools and privacy are taken away, the escape plan becomes an impossible plight to undertake alone.
-2% of these women are thankfully rescued by concerned family/friends that have witnessed subtle degrees of aggressive or manipulative behaviours with their own eyes.
+2% of these women are thankfully rescued by concerned family/friends that have witnessed subtle degrees of aggressive or manipulative behaviors with their own eyes.
 The abuser, though often very clever and well practiced at controlling themselves around company, at one point or another will slip up and cause suspicion of mistreatment.

 What can you do if you suspect someone you know is being abused and has a disability?
 (Refer back to Know The 8 Before It’s Too Late earlier in this post for ways to tell)